-A review of four clinical trials published in 2017 found that adherence to a Mediterranean diet is linked to a reduced risk of developing ED.
+A review of four clinical trials published by the Central European Journal of Urology in 2017 found that adherence to a Mediterranean diet may reduce the risk of developing ED.

 The researchers noted that the Mediterranean diet’s positive effects on antioxidants, lipids and glucose metabolism, as well as its effects on arginine levels may increase levels of nitric oxide in the body to protect against ED.

 Although one food is unlikely to cause erectile dysfunction, a pattern of unhealthy eating can contribute to various circulatory and metabolic syndromes which may lead to erectile dysfunction.

 Consuming saturated animal fats, trans fats and cholesterol in excess can negatively impact your heart by contributing to atherosclerosis, according to the U.S. National Library of Medicine.

 Atherosclerosis is a condition in which fatty deposits accumulate along artery walls, causing the arteries to narrow and increasing the risk for heart attack and stroke.

 If your arteries are clogged, reduced circulation could not only affect your heart but also your ability to achieve and maintain an erection, according to Wayne University School of Medicine.

 According to the Scientific Advisory Committee on Nutrition (SACN), over-consumption of sugar-sweetened beverages and other sugary foods is linked to weight gain and an increase in BMI.